mpdf/mpdf.github.io/css-stylesheets/supported-css.md

   90 \| -90

-  Applies only to block elements with position fixed or absolute. (mPDF >= 5.0)
+  Applies only to block elements with position fixed or absolute. (mPDF &ge; 5.0)

   Sizing and layout of the block element using top, left, bottom, right, width and height are applied BEFORE the element is rotated.
 The top and left co-ordinates are respected for positioning, except when bottom or right are specified without respective top or left when the bottom/right co-ordinates are used.

   </td>